-Every year starting around now we receive a bucketful of last-minute inquiries from panicked peeps realizing:
+Every year starting around now we receive a bucketful of last-minute marketing planning inquiries from panicked peeps realizing:

 - They won’t get everything done in the current year that they wanted to